mozilla/skywriter/docs/pluginguide/index.html.markdown

 ## Stylesheets ##

 If your plugin provides a user interface, you will want to use a stylesheet to determine how the user interface will look.
-Bespin uses [LESS](http://lesscss.org) files with themeVariables to allow user interface components to be changed globally based on themes.
+Skywriter uses [LESS](http://lesscss.org) files with themeVariables to allow user interface components to be changed globally based on themes.
 For example, if you make a dialog box that dialog could have its background and foreground colors adjusted by the theme.

-If you have stylesheets that need to be loaded, you will tell Bespin's theme_manager about them through the `themestyles` extension point.
+If you have stylesheets that need to be loaded, you will tell Skywriter's theme_manager about them through the `themestyles` extension point.
 Here's an example: